vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/7_VEDA_AND_VEDANTA.md

 [^316]: "Gobhilîya Gr̥hya-sūtras," p.
 1023.

-[^315]: One of the differences between the acts before and after the Sapi_nd_îkaraṇa is noted by Sālankāyana:—Sapi_nd_îkaraṇam yāvad _rig_udarbhaiḥ pitr̥kriyā Sapi_nd_îkaraṇād ūrdhvaṁ dviguṇair vidhivad bhavet.
+[^315]: One of the differences between the acts before and after the Sapinḍîkaraṇa is noted by Sālankāyana:—Sapinḍîkaraṇam yāvad _rig_udarbhaiḥ pitr̥kriyā Sapinḍîkaraṇād ūrdhvaṁ dviguṇair vidhivad bhavet.
 "Gobhilîya Gr̥hya-sūtras," p.
 930.

 [^314]: It is described as a vikr̥ti of the Pārvaṇa-śrāddha in "Gobhilîya Gr̥hya-sūtras," p.
 1011.